oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A text file or data stream satisfies the "CSAF document" conformance profile if it:

-* conforms to the syntax and semantics defined in section 3.
+* conforms to the syntax and semantics defined in section [sec](#schema-elements).
-* satisfies at least one profile defined in section 4.
+* satisfies at least one profile defined in section [sec](#profiles).
-* does not fail any mandatory test defined in section 6.1.
+* does not fail any mandatory test defined in section [sec](#mandatory-tests).

 ### Conformance Clause 2: CSAF producer

 A program satisfies the "CSAF producer" conformance profile if the program:

 * produces output in the CSAF format, according to the conformance profile "CSAF document" .
-* satisfies those normative requirements in section 3 and 8 that are designated as applying to CSAF producers.
+* satisfies those normative requirements in section [sec](#schema-elements) and [sec](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF producers.

 ### Conformance Clause 3: CSAF direct producer

 An analysis tool satisfies the "CSAF direct producer" conformance profile if the analysis tool:

 * satisfies the "CSAF producer" conformance profile.
-* additionally satisfies those normative requirements in section 3 that are designated as applying to "direct producers" or to "analysis tools".
+* additionally satisfies those normative requirements in section [sec](#schema-elements) that are designated as applying to "direct producers" or to "analysis tools".
-* does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by converters.
+* does not emit any objects, properties, or values which, according to section [sec](#schema-elements), are intended to be produced only by converters.

 ### Conformance Clause 4: CSAF converter

 A converter satisfies the “CSAF converter” conformance profile if the converter:

 * satisfies the "CSAF producer" conformance profile.
-* additionally satisfies those normative requirements in section 3 that are designated as applying to converters.
+* additionally satisfies those normative requirements in section [sec](#schema-elements) that are designated as applying to converters.
-* does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by direct producers.
+* does not emit any objects, properties, or values which, according to section [sec](#schema-elements), are intended to be produced only by direct producers.

 ### Conformance Clause 5: CVRF CSAF converter